Mechanisms of radiation-induced structural transformations in deposited gold clusters: Abstract

 \section{Abstract}

-Physical mechanisms of structural transformations in deposited metallic clusters exposed to an electron beam of a scanning transmission electron microscope are analyzed theoretically and computationally.
-Recent experiments with size-selected Au$_{923}$ clusters softly deposited on a carbon substrate showed that the clusters undergo structural transformations from icosahedron to decahedron and face-center cubic (fcc) structures upon exposure to a 200-keV electron beam.
-However, a detailed theoretical description of the underlying physical mechanisms of the observed phenomena is still lacking.
-We demonstrate that the relaxation of plasmon excitations formed in deposited metal clusters is a plausible mechanism for the experimentally observed structural transformations.
-Plasmon excitations in the clusters are formed mainly due to the interaction with low-energy secondary electrons emitted from a substrate.
+Physical mechanisms of structural transformations in deposited metallic clusters exposed to an electron beam of a transmission electron microscope (TEM) are studied theoretically and computationally.
+Recent TEM experiments with size-selected Au$_{923}$ clusters softly deposited on a carbon substrate showed that the clusters undergo structural transformations from icosahedron to decahedron and face-center cubic (fcc) structures upon exposure to a 200-keV electron beam.
+In this paper, we demonstrate that the relaxation of collective electronic (plasmon) excitations formed in deposited metal clusters can induce the experimentally observed structural transformations.
+Such excitations in the clusters are formed mainly due to the interaction with low-energy secondary electrons emitted from a substrate.
 The characteristic occurrence times for plasmon-induced energy relaxation events are several orders of magnitude shorter than those for the momentum transfer events by energetic primary electrons to atoms of the cluster.
-The theoretical analysis is supported by the results of molecular dynamics simulations.
-The simulations show that an icosahedral Au$_{923}$ cluster softly deposited on graphite undergoes a structural transformation to an fcc structure due to the vibrational excitation of the cluster.
+The theoretical analysis is complemented by molecular dynamics simulations, which show that an icosahedral Au$_{923}$ cluster softly deposited on graphite is transformed into an fcc-like structure due to the vibrational excitation of the cluster.